sigstore/docs/content/en/cosign/verify.md

                               --certificate-oidc-issuer=https://accounts.example.com
 ```

 With container images, the signature and certificate are attached to the container.
 For blobs, the signature and certificate can be stored in a bundle file that is created at the time of signing.
-Either it must be specified, or the individual signature and certificate must be specified.
+Either the bundle must be specified, or the individual signature and certificate must be specified.

 **Important Note**: